jjbstudent/Responsive-Profile/README.md

 # Responsive Student Profile

 ## Description
-Development of a dynamic portfolio page
+Development of a dynamic student portfolio page.

 ## Table of Contents